angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 thought was given to the card for a few months.
 As the end of the decade drew closer, Echo decks started to creep into the metagame a bit, and I started thinking more and more about the card.
-It dawned on me that if you cast Doomsday and cracked an LED to flashback Echo of Eons, you'd have at least 7 cards (DD, LED, plus your pile) to draw with Echo.
+It dawned on me that if you cast Doomsday and cracked an LED to flashback Echo of Eons, you'd have at least 7 cards (Dd, LED, plus your pile) to draw with Echo.
 Echo could function as a storm engine on it's own, facilitate Doomsday piles, and recoup cards after getting disrupted.
 With this in mind, I figured I wanted multiple copies maindeck.
 Burning Wish